Privacy Policy

 5. Data Minimisation

-We follow strict data minimisation practices in accordance with DVS Gateway Service Provider requirements:
+We follow strict data minimisation practices:

 - No document storage: We do not store identity documents or document images